Gallaudet University Residence Hall

 In the fall of 2010, LTL, in collaboration with Quinn Evans Architects and SIGAL Construction, won the commission for a residential and educational center on the Gallaudet University campus, known as the Living and Learning Residence Hall 6 (LLRH6).
 As the only liberal arts university dedicated to the education of deaf and hard-of-hearing individuals, Gallaudet wanted to create an exemplary building tailored to deaf, cognitive, linguistic and cultural ways-of-being.
 LTL worked closely with representatives of the school to incorporate the challenges and opportunities of DeafSpace design principles.
 These guidelines were developed by the university’s ASL and Deaf Studies Department, under the direction of architect Hansel Bauman.
 In expanding the program to include public gathering spaces and in locating the hall directly on the historic mall, Gallaudet sought to change the current separation between the residential and academic components of the campus, reactivating the mall as the center of vibrant university life.

-The building is comprised of four floors-- accommodating 173 residents, four faculty and one graduate advisor--located above a ground floor learning volume which houses all the public areas of the project, including a large terraced living room, classrooms, offices and a flexible collaboration studio.
+The building is comprised of four floors-- accommodating 175 students, four faculty and one graduate advisor--located above a ground floor learning volume which houses all the public areas of the project, including a large terraced living room, classrooms, offices and a flexible collaboration studio.

 Client: Gallaudet University